woojoo666/arcana-notes/notes11.md

 So it's circular
 I feel like we explored this idea before
 // TODO: FIND REFERENCED SECTION

 Maybe this relates to the idea of black boxes
 (see section // TODO: FIND REFERENCED SECTION)
 You can implement set operations from other set operations But there has to be at least one defined at the core But instead of arbitrarily choosing one
-We assume one has been defined and leave it up to the interpreter to choose one to define You need Key-value pairs to establish order
+We assume one has been defined and leave it up to the interpreter to choose one to define

+You need Key-value pairs to establish order
 Order and consistency
-In functional, everything is ordered (function arguments thru currying, linked lists are ordered, etc) Otherwise everybody accessing a set might get different behavior Key-value pairs are to ensure a consistent result for all readers Perhaps consistency can be achieved in other ways, eg reading the value of items and ordering it or something Hmm, in the real world there is no "consistency" and "agreement" Multiple readers might agree that an apple is red
+In functional, everything is ordered (function arguments thru currying, linked lists are ordered, etc) Otherwise everybody accessing a set might get different behavior Key-value pairs are to ensure a consistent result for all readers Perhaps consistency can be achieved in other ways, eg reading the value of items and ordering it or something

+Hmm, in the quantum world there is no "consistency" and "agreement" Multiple readers might agree that an apple is red
 But at the quantum level, everybody will get different measurements for position/velocity According to Schrodinger's wave equations
 It's all probabilistic

 Likewise, `pick_one` is also probabilistic
 If you want to increase the odds for a certain item being chosen Simply include it multiple times in the set

 Recall how by default, behavior defined inside an object goes into private variables Eg if you did `foo: a+(b*c)`
 The `*` operator would be in a private variable